zepinglee/citeproc-js/ref/citeproc-doc/citeproc-doc.rst

 Dates
 ^^^^^

-Date fields are Javascript objects, within which the "date" element is a nested Javascript array containing a start date and optional end date, each of which consists of a year, an optional month and an optional day, in that order if present.
+Date fields are Javascript objects, within which the "date-parts" element is a nested Javascript array containing a start date and optional end date, each of which consists of a year, an optional month and an optional day, in that order if present.